Robotic Processing Automation

 You can verify captured information with Docsumo's external APIs and vast database and identify mistakes easily.
 Docsumo facilitates entity matching across documents to ensure that the information your customer has entered is correct.
 Moreover, you can check for the legitimacy of the information procured as Docsumo is quick to detect document fraud such as incorrect metadata, font changes or, added layers.

-2. Integrate easily
+2. Integrate Easily

 Integrations are important to streamline your operation workflows, which is why they are an inherent part of Docsumo's interface.
 You can use plug-in APIs and input and output connectors to easily synchronize the platform with other essential software like Zapier, Webhooks, Salesforce, Google docs, etc.

-3. Advanced data protection
+3. Advanced Data Protection

 Docsumo is GDPR compliant and follows all protocols stipulated by OWASP.
 All server requests are transferred over HTTPS, and data exchanges are encrypted with AES 256.